Skip to contents

 Metamodel Example

-Now we create a simple metamodel and name it as OneCpt_IVInfusion.mmdl.
+Let’s create a simple metamodel called OneCpt_IVInfusion.mmdl.

 ## Description: A one-compartment model with IV infusion